atawfique21/better-boards/README.md

 <br>

 ### MVP

-> The Minimum Viable Product should be a well-planned and easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **Trello clone** MVP will house one task board with basic funcationlity such as adding new tasks to the board and rearranging tasks.
 The api call will also be part of the MVP which will display widgets (only one for mvp) that can be selected when creating the board._